AzySir/Kube-Ansible-Challenge/README.md

 As a result I have used 2 AWS EC2 instances created via terraform including a public subnet, internet gateway, and elastic IPs.
 The EC2s have user-data to mirror the vagrant start ups.

+---

 ## Notes for solution

+---

 * 1) I was not able to use Vagrant or VMs due to the fact that I have a Mac OSX M1 Silicon.
 VirtualBox does not support an ARM64 architecture

+* Instead I created a makefile to replicate the vagrant.
+Run `make help` to see commands

+---

-* 2) So I decided to create the master/worker as an ec2 instance along with user data for installation.
+* 2) I decided to create the master/worker as an ec2 instance along with user data for installation.

+---

 * 3) I created both of these via Terraform located in the /infra folder.
 Please follow the readme in that folder for more information.
 The user deploy was created via Terraform in the user data (see conclusion notes for more info).

+* This also has it's own Makefile to make things easier

 * **Note:** The /Infra folder has everything INFRASTRUCTURE specific - please see for more info

+---

 * 4) Added the below variables into the hosts inventory.ini

         ```
         apt_key="https://packages.cloud.google.com/apt/doc/apt-key.gpg"
         repo="deb http://apt.kubernetes.io/ kubernetes-xenial main"

         ```

         And referenced them in the playbook as so -